-Through this planning window we aim to maintain average per hectare returns at over \$60,000, moving toward \$70,000, subject to seasonal factors.
+Through this planning window we aim to maintain average per hectare returns of up to \$86,000, subject to seasonal factors.
 We note that very low yield years, of less than 9,000 trays per hectare and other risks noted in this document, would challenge this outlook.
-There has also been a revision of long-term Green volumes from previous forecasts, down to around 60 million trays by 2025.
-This is due to a loss of Green hectares, stemming from grafting to new varieties and other factors.